AT3K/Ultimate-Privacy-Guide/README.md

 - [Thesaurus for Non-Techies](#thesaurus-for-non-techies-): Definitions of common tech and privacy terms for beginners.
 - [License 📝](#license-): Information about the licensing terms for this repository.

-Explore each section to find resources tailored to your privacy needs and tech interests.
-Stay safe and secure online!

 # Resources and Tools

 **[`^        back to top        ^`](#ultimate-privacy-guide-)**